 After learning more about me, Ashley came up with a treatment plan based on the Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) models.
 The idea was to fully understand how my thoughts and behaviors contributed to my pain and identify any triggers and relievers.
 She helped me create a Google spreadsheet to start tracking my symptoms and my mood.
 Then we added physical exercise tracking to the same spreadsheet…

 Next Ashley taught me three different types of relaxation methods and we added those in and started tracking that.
 Then added in pleasurable activities and tracked that as well.
 This is what the main page of my spreadsheet looked like (it might not make complete sense without the legend to identify what the numbers meant, but the legend was on another sheet in the document, and you get the idea):

 Eventually the combination of attacking the problem from multiple directions at once (both physical and mental/emotional) got me to a place where the pain in my jaw was manageable and I could focus on other things in my life.
 If you want to read my full TMJD story with all the details, check out this post.

 I was even able to use the data I was collecting on myself to chart my pain over time, among other things:

-My physical health issues were, alas, never ending.
+My physical health issues (related to my anxiety surely) were, alas, never-ending.
 With my jaw pain at manageable levels, I could tackle the next physical cause of much emotional distress: my cystic body acne.
 Ashley (the grey speech bubbles) worked with me to explore treatment options and adjust some of my thoughts:

-Again, I combined Talkspace mental health therapy with seeking physical treatment for my symptoms and eventually got to a place where my skin condition is manageable.
+Again, I combined Talkspace mental health therapy with seeking physical treatment for my symptoms and eventually got to a place where my skin condition and anxiety around it is manageable.

 Answering some more Talkspace FAQs